Bhagyaholkade/Interactive-COVID-19-Symptom-Risk-Assessment-and-Virtual-Appointment-Booking-System/README.md

    streamlit run main.py
    ```

-## 📸 Screenshots

-> *(Add some screenshots of the dashboard, symptom checker, booking page, and animated background here if available)*

 ## 🔐 Login Hint

 > 💡 Hint: Think like a doctor 🩺 and patient 👩‍⚕️ trying to log in — check `login.py` for default credentials or hint-based access.